danilolapegna/spotify-searcher/README.md

 - Picasso was used as a default image loading library.
 A placeholder is displayed while loading and kept in case of error.

+- App is meant to be used on portrait mode, as that's where it looks best.
+By the way, for the sake of "proving" that it handles rotation well, rotation isn't locked.
+In fact all components are lifecycle-aware, caching is done when needed and subscriptions are disposed when needed, likewise.

 - [Material search bar](https://github.com/mancj/MaterialSearchBar) was used for the main search screen.

 - Proximanova font was added for a more pleasant user experience